sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1000 - color.md

 ---
-title: "Color coding"
+title: "Source text traceability"
 hidden: false
 ---

+Sensible displays the source text for extracted fields using:

+- color-coded symbols overlaid on the rendered document in the JSON editor
+- location highlighting in the visual editor

+## Color coding

-This topic describes color-coded symbols that the SenseML editor overlays on documents in the Sensible app.
-These overlays visually represent how SenseML queries operate on documents.
-Use these symbols to author and troubleshoot queries.
+The JSON editor uses color-coded overlays to visually represent how SenseML queries operate on documents.
+Use these symbols to author queries, troubleshoot queries, and to trace extractions to their source text.

 | symbol                                                       | represents                           |
 | ------------------------------------------------------------ | ------------------------------------ |